Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Which is very difficult to treat.
 The consumption of this compound can sometimes even lead to the failure of certain canine organs.

-If your dog digested any Xylitol product, contact the vet as soon as possible.
+If your dog digested any Xylitol product, contact the vet immediately.

 Nutritional Value Of Xylitol For Dogs